MacKentoch/react-redux-bootstrap-webpack-starter/README.md

 - `react-router 4+` with `react-router-redux ^5.0.0-alpha.8` (*read this [nice article about migrating from react-router 3 to react-router 4](https://codeburst.io/react-router-v4-unofficial-migration-guide-5a370b8905a)*)
 - add few flow types (*still keep propTypes*)
 - updated hot reload (*[read hot reload starter](https://gaearon.github.io/react-hot-loader/getstarted/)*)
+- use `CSS module` (*keep coding style with SASS but get benefit of css module for a more peasant and component pattern coding*)

 ## Breaking changes since v4.0.0
 - upgrade `React 15.6.x +`